-The debug information consists of six tables: a header table and five special tables.
-The header table contains one header record for each compilation unit.
-Each header record identifies the size (in bytes) of the five tables generated by that compilation unit.
+The debug information consists of up to eleven tables (though not all need be present in any one executable file): a header table and ten special tables.
+The header table will contain one header record for each compilation unit.
+Each header record identifies the size (in bytes) of the tables generated by that compilation unit.
 Two of the tables are very similar.
 The GNTT and LNTT both contain name and type information (NTT for Name and Type Table).
 The GNTT contains information about globals, and is thus limited to variables, types, and constants.
 The LNTT is for information about locals.
 The LNTT must therefore contain scoping information such as procedure nesting, begin-end blocks, etc. The GNTT and LNTT are both DNTTs (Debug Name and Type Tables), so the prefix DNTT is attached to objects (like a DNTTPOINTER) that are relevant to both the GNTT and LNTT.
 The SLT contains information relating source (or listing) lines to code addresses.
 The SLT and LNTT contain pointers between the two tables, so that the scoping information contained in the LNTT can also be used with the SLT.
 The VT contains ascii strings (such as variable names) and the values of named constants.

-The five tables are summarized below:
+Additional tables have been added for cross reference information and debug of optimized code.
+The LINES table contains DOC statement info.
+It is similar to the SLT in content, but not in format.
+The RANGE table contains DOC range records.
+Range records allow the address of a variable to be tracked in optimized code.
+The CTXT table supports inlining.
+The EXPR table holds expressions which evaluate to the value of a variable which has been optimized away.
+The tables are summarized below: